Socca Recipe

 • Preheat the oven to 475°F with a 10-inch cast-iron skillet inside.

-• In a medium bowl, combine the chickpea flour, water, 1 tablespoon olive oil, and salt and whisk until smooth.
+• In a medium bowl, combine the chickpea flour, water, 1 tablespoon of the olive oil, and salt and whisk until smooth.
 Cover and set aside to soak for 30 minutes.

 • Enjoy as a flatbread served with suggested spices, herbs, dips and/or toppings listed in the post above.